MouseLand/cellpose/README.md

 If you have an older `cellpose` environment you can remove it with `conda env remove -n cellpose` before creating a new one.

 Note you will always have to run **conda activate cellpose** before you run cellpose.
-Conda ensures all the versions of code are playing nice together.
 If you want to run jupyter notebooks in this environment, then also `conda install jupyter`.

 To upgrade cellpose (package [here](https://pypi.org/project/cellpose/)), run the following in the environment:
 ~~~~